yasenOfficial/RetroSwitch/README.md

 Good to know:
 -------------

 Full diagram pro micro.png is a compilation of the other 2 files.
 The other files show the diagrams separately to make you life easier.
 On the schematic is shown an arduino Leonardo which has the same pinout as the pro micro.
 Thus you can do this with pro micros!
 (I did it with pro micros).
 You will need 2 pro micros for this project - one on the left side, one on the right side.
 The reason I chose to simulate keyboard presses with the Arduino Pro Micro is because you can replace the raspberry pi with another single board computer lithe the Latte Panda, Orange Pi or others.

 ----------
 Caution!!!
 ----------

 Do not try to overclock or boost performace in any way except if you know what you are doing!!!
 Overclocking may cause overheating with unproper cooling (This 3D model  doesn't have the best airflow!)
+DO NOT APPLY TOO MUCH HEAT TO THE rapsberry pi this may cause damage and corruption od your SD card or raspberry pi!